yiibu/web-monetization/docs/index.md

 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.
-* checking if the workflow is working.
-* check to see if the site directory is needed

 ## Project layout